-Home-Based Employment
+Home-BasedEmployment

-MacroPlan has estimated the number of home-based workers that will reside in the South Alkimos area in 2041.
-This is based on the application of home-based employment shares to the resident workforce, based on trends in the North West Corridor of Perth.
+MacroPlanhasestimatedthenumberofhome-basedworkersthatwill resideintheSouthAlkimosareain2041.
+This is based on the application of home-based employments hare stotheresidentwork force, based on trends in the North West Corridor of Perth.
 Three specific categories of home-based employment have been identified:

 - Home-based businesses small businesses run from the home by the resident.
-This includes retail and other services where customers come to the home as a place of business as well as virtual and B2B businesses where clients are serviced offsite.
+This includes retail and others ervices where customers come to the home as a place of business as well as virtual and B2B businesses where clients are serviced offsite.
 Account for approximately 2.5% of the resident labour force. - Telecommuting where a worker spends one or more days working from home.
-Major drivers of telecommuting including transport congestion, work-life balance, technology (e.g. Broadband) and nt nodes (e.g. the Perth CBD).
-Account ir force at any one time. e in construction and other sectors do k.
-As such, their primary draw down ace of residence (the origin is the only ney to work patterns).
-These workers irt of employment self-sufficiency work due to their mobile nature and e of residence.
-Account for 5% of the croPlan estimates that at 2041, there bers of the resident labour force in one type of home-based employment.
+Major drivers of telecommuting including transport congestion, work-life balance, technology (e.g. Broadband) and distance to major employment nodes (e.g. the Perth CBD).
+Account for 1.5% of theresidentlabourforceatanyonetime. - Mobile Trades trades people in construction and other sectors do not have a fixed place of work.
+As such, their primary draw down of infrastructure is at their place of residence (the origin is the only consistent point in their journey to work patterns).
+These workers are usually not counted as part of employment self-sufficiency calculations attheir place of workduetotheir mobile nature and so are allocated to their place of residence.
+Account for 5% of the resident labour force.

+Based on the shares above, Macro Planestimates that at 2041, the rewill be approximately 230 members of the resident labour force in one type of home-based employment.
 This will be included in the total employment estimate for South Alkimos.